-The Parent Company raises its borrowing from a number of sources, including the Company and Greek and International banks.
-At 31 December 2021, the Company accounted for $\in 0.6$ billion of a total of $\in 3$ billion in total Group borrowings (see Note 18 of the Group's annual financial statements).
-It should be noted that as at 31 December 2021 the Parent Company had cash reserves of $\in 0.8$ billion (see Note 13 of the Parent Company's annual financial statements).
-Additional information on the overall Group's business and the financial statements of Parent and Group are also available through the Hellenic Petroleum Holdings S.A. website (www.helpe.gr).
+The Group raises its borrowing from a number of sources, including the Company and Greek and International banks.
+At 31 December 2022, the Company accounted for €0.6 billion of a total of €2.8 billion in total Group borrowings (see Note 18 of the Group's annual financial statements).
+It should be noted that as at 31 December 2022 the Group had cash reserves of €0.9 billion (see Note 13 of the Group's annual financial statements).
+Additional information on the overall Group's business and the financial statements of Parent and Group are also available through the Group's website (www.helleniqenergy.gr).